temporalio/documentation/docs-src/concepts/what-is-a-temporal-cluster.md

   For production environments, we recommend using Elasticsearch.

 An Elasticsearch database must be added to enable [Advanced Visibility](/concepts/what-is-advanced-visibility) on Temporal Server versions 1.19.1 and earlier.

-With Temporal Server version 1.20 and later, Advanced Visibility is available on SQL databases like MySQL (version 8 and later) and PostgreSQL (version 12 and later), in addition to support for Elasticsearch.
+With Temporal Server version 1.20 and later, Advanced Visibility features are available on SQL databases like MySQL (version 8 and later) and PostgreSQL (version 12 and later), and Elasticsearch.

 #### Dependency versions